whitecristafer/halves-api/API-EXAMPLE.md

 - Blocks: users blocked by me or blocking me are hidden from feed.
 - Age filter is derived from birthday range; users without birthday are excluded from feed.
 - Non-repetition: profiles shown in the last ~30 seconds are skipped using `FeedSeen`; returned items are marked as seen.
 If no items remain due to this filter, `exhausted=true` is returned with `retryAfterSec≈30`.
+- Fallback: if no profiles match the user's Preferences at all, the API may return any available profiles (ignoring gender/age/verified), still excluding the current user, blocked users, and those recently seen.

 curl (PowerShell):
 ```